 Study collection

-In the course of our scientific work, we have evaluated numerous clinical studies conducted at renowned research institutions worldwide.
-The following overview represents a curated compilation of relevant publications and serves to provide an evidence-based classification of oral hyaluronic acid in prevention and treatment.
+In the course of our scientific work, we have evaluated a multitude of clinical studies conducted at recognized research institutions worldwide.
+The following overview presents a curated compilation of relevant publications and serves to provide an evidence-based classification of oral hyaluronic acid in prevention and therapy.

-Summary: First preclinical study on the absorption and tissue distribution of orally administered, high-molecular-weight hyaluronic acid.
-After administration, radiolabeled hyaluronic acid was detected in joint and skin tissue.
+Summary: First preclinical investigation on the absorption and tissue distribution of orally administered, high-molecular-weight hyaluronic acid.
+After administration, the radioactively labeled hyaluronic acid was detected in joint and skin tissue.

 Publication: Journal of Agricultural and Food Chemistry

-Study objective: To investigate whether orally administered, high-molecular-weight (≈ 1 MDa) hyaluronic acid is absorbed and distributed in connective tissue such as joints, skin, and bones; subsequent comparison with a labeled control substance (placebo).
+Study Objective: Investigation of whether orally administered, high-molecular-weight (≈ 1 MDa) hyaluronic acid is absorbed and distributed in connective tissues such as joints, skin, and bones; later comparison with labeled control substance (placebo).

-Procedure/Study design: Randomized, placebo-controlled animal study with Wistar rats and beagle dogs.
+Procedure / Study Design: Randomized, placebo-controlled animal experimental study with Wistar rats and Beagle dogs.
 Single oral administration of technetium-99m-labeled hyaluronic acid (≈ 1 MDa), followed by whole-body scintigraphy and tissue autoradiography over 48 hours.
-Comparison with technetium-99m pertechnetate as a control.
-Measurement times: 15 minutes to 48 hours post-administration.
-Analysis of blood, urine, feces, and specific tissue samples for the distribution of radioactive signals in joints, skin, and bones.
-The aim was to validate the oral bioavailability and tissue absorption of high-molecular-weight hyaluronic acid.
+Comparison with technetium-99m-pertechnetate as control.
+Measurement time points: 15 minutes to 48 hours post-administration.
+Analysis of blood, urine, feces, and specific tissue samples to determine the distribution of radioactive signals in joints, skin, and bones.
+The goal was to validate the oral bioavailability and tissue absorption of high molecular weight hyaluronic acid.

 Results:

-- Scintigraphic images showed labeled hyaluronic acid in joints, vertebral bodies and salivary glands after 4 hours.
+- Scintigraphic images showed the labeled hyaluronic acid in joints, vertebrae, and salivary glands after 4 hours.

 - After 24 hours, a significant accumulation in skin and joint tissue was detected.